 Funded by / Ownership

-The website does not openly disclose ownership, however, it is owned and published through Social Sweethearts, which is a German Company that generates content to be shared on social media.
+The website does not openly disclose ownership; however, it is owned and published through Social Sweethearts, a German Company that generates content to be shared on social media.
 The company boasts over 4 billion page views per month.
 Apost.com generates revenue through advertising.

 Analysis / Bias

 In review, Apost.com publishes content with the intent of it being shared on social media.
 For example, they frequently publish quizzes that most are familiar with seeing on Facebook, such as this: New Research: Only 1% Of The Population Can Identify These Iconic Females.
 They also publish stories about Animals and videos with the intent of having them go viral on Social Media.

-Politically, Apost.com simply does not publish political opinion content, however, they do publish voting polls such as this Do You Think Donald Trump Can Make America Great Again?
+Politically, Apost.com does not publish political opinion content; however, they do publish voting polls such as this Do You Think Donald Trump Can Make America Great Again?